MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/1-display-a-map/readme.md

 * An interactive map centered on the MapsPeople Austin Office.
 * A Floor Selector control visible in the top-right corner of the map, allowing you to switch between different floors of the venue.
+* Clicking on any POI or location marker on the map will center the map on that location.

 ## Troubleshooting